 In the world of unicorns, jackalopes and abominable snowmen, the “perfect” workplace exists.
 Unfortunately, we don’t live in that world.

 We live in a world where every workplace – from the shiny offices of Fortune 500 companies, to the cramped quarters of mom-and-pop stores – has its share of colorful characters.
 Some of them are harmless and tolerable; others will make you wish they switched places with the abovementioned mythological creatures.
-To deal with the most common workplace characters, here’s what you need to know about the 10 worst types of coworkers.
+To deal with the most common workplace characters, here’s what you need to know about the 10 worst types of coworkers and how to work with all different types.

 The Energy Vampire